epochnt/react-learning/README.md

-# react-learning
+# REACT LEARNING
-My react course codebase and sandbox for course projects
+React course codebase and sandbox for course projects by Jonas Schmedtmann